danebulat/asio-http-client-server/README.md

 12.  **on_finish()**

      Invoked at the end of the chain or callbacks on both success and error.
-The passed error code is checked and we response accordinly.
+The passed error code is checked and we respond accordinly.
 An _asio::error::eof_ error code signifies that the response was read succesfully.
 Upon succesfully retreiving the full response, we output it with _std::cout_.